+12 Mineral Resources

-12 2 Mineral Resource es : Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact W ould the project: a.
-Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? • b.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact W ould the project: a.
+Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b.
 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?